 Missouri offers stunning scenery in its rolling hills, winding rivers, and limestone bluffs.
 Explore Missouri’s many underground caves, enjoy white water rapids, fish in its numerous streams and lakes, and visit its many small towns that abound with charm and friendly people.

-This is a just a little of what the state has to offer.
-Enjoy your travels in Missouri and welcome to the Legends of the Show Me State.
+This is just a little of what the state has to offer.
+Enjoy your travels in Missouri, and welcome to the Legends of the Show-Me State.

 Kathy R. Weiser-Alexander

-Missouri Flag – Centered on red, white and blue fields is the Missouri state seal.
-It is encircled by a blue band with twenty-four stars representing the number of states in 1821.
+Missouri Flag – Centered on red, white, and blue fields is the Missouri state seal.
+A blue band encircles it with 24 stars representing the number of states in 1821.
 The stars in the inner circle have the same meaning.
-Two huge grizzly bears support the circular shield in the center which has three parts:
+Two huge grizzly bears support the circular shield in the center, which has three parts:

-- The motto “United We Stand, Divided we Fall”
+- The motto is “United We Stand, Divided We Fall.”

-- The right section representing the United States
+- The right section represents the United States.

-- The left section containing a moon representing a new state and a grizzly bear standing for courage.
+- The left section contains a moon representing a new state and a grizzly bear standing for courage.